 A: USDA funds can be used for some or all of match if the costs are also eligible under the MDA’s program.
 For example, biodiesel equipment is not eligible under the MDA grant, so it cannot be counted towards the 35% match requirement.

-Q: Can we use the USDA proposed grant as match for the MDA grant, and if so, what documentation is needed?
+Q: Can we use a proposed USDA grant as match for the MDA grant, and if so, what documentation is needed?
 If we are unsuccessful in obtaining the USDA funding, the project as planned would no longer be financially feasible.
 Would we be able to withdraw from the MDA grant?

 A: Yes, the USDA funds could still be used as match.
 You should clearly indicate in your application that you anticipate applying for these funds, pending an approval of the MDA grant.
 If you are not successful in receiving a USDA grant, you could withdraw from the MDA grant.